TienjinHuang/MaskPerturbation/README.md

 # Experiments

-## I am doing experiments on CIFAR-10 and RN-18 for exploring the effect of rho on the performence with varying sparsity.
+## I am doing experiments on CIFAR-10 with RN-18 for exploring the effect of rho on the performence with varying sparsity.

 ## I also plan to test the effect of rho on the performence under global prunning setting.